getcoding-ca/handbook/docs/intro.md

 # Intro

-Welcome to Get Coding's internal handbook.
+Welcome to Get Building's internal handbook.
 The purpose of the handbook is mainly to:

 - Give us some (not too much) structure
 - Train new staff/coaches